 Two goals in 2 minutes help Japan beat Costa Rica 2-0 at Women's World Cup

-DUNEDIN, New Zealand — Hikaru Naomoto and Aoba Fujino scored two minutes apart in the first half to lead Japan to a 2-0 Women's World Cup victory over Costa Rica on Wednesday that put the Japanese on the brink of advancing to the knockout stage.
+DUNEDIN, New Zealand — Hikaru Naomoto and Aoba Fujino scored two minutes apart in the first half to lead Japan to a 2-0 Women’s World Cup victory over Costa Rica on Wednesday, and the Japanese qualified for the knockout stage later when Spain beat Zambia.

-Japan could advance out of Group C later Wednesday if Spain, ranked sixth in the world, beat 77th-ranked Zambia in Auckland.
+Japan and Spain — 5-0 winners over Zambia — were the first teams in the tournament to move on to the round of 16.
+They are tied for the top spot in Group C with six points each, and seeding will be determined by the outcome of their Monday match.

 Las Ticas kept the pressure high throughout the match, but the Japanese dominated with precision in ball handling and passes.